2u3bit/Security_research_notes/Day5_MITRE_ATT&CK_Adversary-in-the-Middle_Attack.md

 - **License Requirements:** Token protection is a feature of Entra ID Protection and requires Entra ID P2 licenses at general availability.

+### Protect Privileged Accounts

+- Use distinct identities for users with privileged accounts to minimize the attack surface from on-premises environments.
+- Privileged accounts should not have mailboxes attached to them.
+-  Adopt the use of Secure Access Workstations for accessing administrative portals.
+-  Implement Just-In-Time (JIT) access and adhere to the principle of least privilege to enhance security.